 The Finks concede that the purpose of their stock surrender was to protect or increase the value of their investment in the corporation.
 They hoped to encourage new investors to provide needed capital and in the long run recover the value of the surrendered shares through increased dividends or appreciation in the value of their remaining shares.
 If the surrender had achieved its purpose, the Finks would not have suffered an economic loss.
 See Johnson, Tax Models for Nonprorata Shareholder Contributions, 3 VA.
 TAX.
 REV. 81, 104-108 (1983).
-In this case, as in many cases involving closely held corporations whose shares are not traded on an open market, there is no reliable method of determining shares.
+In this case, as in many cases involving closely held corporations whose shares are not traded on an open market, there is no reliable method of determining whether the surrender will result in a loss until the shareholder disposes of his remaining shares.
 Thus, the Finks' stock surrender does not meet the requirement that an immediately deductible loss must be "actually sustained during the taxable year."
 26 CFR § 1.165-1(b) (1986).